Huế: Biodiversity and conservation

 A remote region known as the "Green Corridor" is home to many rare species.
 New species of snake, butterfly, and orchid have been found there in 2005 and 2006, as stated by Chris Dickinson of the World Wide Fund for Nature (WWF) on 26 September 2007.
 The scientists discovered 11 new species of plants and animals, including a snake, two butterflies and five leafless orchid varieties.
 The new snake species is a white-lipped keelback (Hebius leucomystax).
 The new butterfly species are a skipper from the genus Zela, and the other from Satyrinae.
 The new plant species also include one in the genus Aspidistra, and a poisonous Arum perennial.

-Politics

 Administrative divisions

-Huế is subdivided into 40 commune-level subdivisions:
+Huế city is subdivided into 40 commune-level administrative units, include 21 wards and 19 communes: